TikhonJelvis/website/drafts/Generating Mazes with Inductive Graphs/index.md

 dfs (matchAny -> ((_, start, _, _), graph) = go [start] graph
   where go [] _                            = []
         go _ g | Graph.isEmpty g           = []
-        go (n:ns) (match v -> (Just c, g)) = n : go (suc' c ++ ns) g go (_:ns)                          = go ns g
+        go (n:ns) (match v -> (Just c, g)) = n : go (neighbors' c ++ ns) g go (_:ns)                          = go ns g
 ```

-All of the interesting logic is in the helper `go` function.
-It takes two arguments: a list, which is the stack of nodes to visit and the remainder of the graph.
+The interesting logic is in the helper `go` function.
+It takes two arguments: a list, which is the stack of nodes to visit, and the remainder of the graph.

 The first two lines of `go` are the base cases.
 If we either don't have any more nodes on the stack or we've run out of nodes in the graph, we're done.

-The recursive case is more interesting.
+The recursive cases are more interesting.
 First, we get the node we want to visit (`n`) from our stack.
 Then, we use that to *direct* our match with the `match n` function.
-If this succeeds, we add `n` to our result list and push every successor node of `n` to the stack.
+If this succeeds, we add `n` to our result list and push every neighbor of `n` to the stack.
 If the match failed, it means we visited that node already, so we just ignore it and recurse on the rest of the stack.

-We find the successors of a node using the `suc'` function which returns the successor nodes of a particular context.
-In `fgl`, functions named with a `'` typically act on contexts like this.
+We find the neighbors of a node using the `neighbors'` function which gets the neighbors of a context.
+In `fgl`, functions named with a `'` typically act on contexts.

-The important idea here is that we don't need to explicitly keep track of which nodes we've visited since, after we visit a node for the first time, we always recurse on the remainder of the graph that does not contain it.
-This is common to a whole bunch of different graph algorithms, which makes this a very useful pattern.
+The important idea here is that we don't need to explicitly keep track of which nodes we've visited---after we visit a node, we always recurse on the rest of the graph which does not contain it.
+This sort of behavior is common to a bunch of different graph algorithms making this a very useful pattern.

 ## EDFS